 - student class details and their test sessions.

 The tool does

-not take into account student owned BYO devices.
+not take into account student owned bring your own (BYO) devices.
 BYO devices can be used if they meet

 NAPLAN Online's technical requirements, which need to be considered if students are going to use their own device.